aphelyon/cs4720-final-project/README.md

                         grabbing data working vs user perceived speed
                               Fixed issue with a bunch of if statements... goes up to eight seconds and doesn't take in data if longer than that

-Need to make firebase with data of all the restaurants that are plus dollar and meal exchange eligible
+Need to make firebase with data of all the restaurants that are meal exchange eligible

-       --> Might be better to use Core Data instead???
+       --> Done

 Need to work on picking a random restaurant based on shake and then picking an item for subsequent shakes if the restaurant is confirmed